MartianTribe/XUSDK/README.md

 =========================
 Wed: 1:42 PM

 Abandoning the file read for now until Stackoverflow comes to the rescue.
 Hardcoded email content into the build itself.

 ==========================

+This is the most beautiful readme file in the history of readmes.